diogro/HighSugarSelection/main.md

 To identify the transcriptional differences due to adaptation to high sugar, we performed a differential expression analysis between flies evolved in [hs]{.smallcaps} diet and flies evolved in [ctrl]{.smallcaps} diet while accounting for the dietary condition the flies were exposed to for one generation.
 For each tissue separately, we used a Wald test in DESeq2 [@Love2014-mp] and the following design: Expression ~ Plate + Diet + Genotype, where Plate indicates the 96-well plate in which samples were processed from sample collection through library preparation; Diet represents the dietary condition the flies were exposed to for one generation ([hs]{.smallcaps} or [ctrl]{.smallcaps}); Genotype represent the diet flies evolved in ([hs]{.smallcaps} or [ctrl]{.smallcaps}).
 Sample size for each of the four groups in body and head, respectively: n(genotype [hs]{.smallcaps}, diet [hs]{.smallcaps}) = 41, 38;  n(genotype [hs]{.smallcaps}, diet [ctrl]{.smallcaps}) = 46, 42; n(genotype [ctrl]{.smallcaps}, diet [ctrl]{.smallcaps}) = 45, 41; n(genotype [ctrl]{.smallcaps}, diet [hs]{.smallcaps}) = 39, 40. p-values were estimated for the null hypothesis lfcThreshold = 0 and alpha = 0.05, and adjusted using Benjamini & Hochberg FDR method.

+### Differentially expressed genes and selection

+Having identified genes that were differentially expressed between flies adapted to the respective selection regimes, we went on to look for signals of selection in cis with these genes.
+Considering an interval +- 5Kb around each gene, we looked for SNPs showing a significant time-by-regime effect in the regression analysis and overlapped with the DE genes.
+To this end we used the R-package GenomicRanges, and the fraction of overlapping selected SNPs was calculated at p-value thresholds {10-5, 10-10, 10-15, 10-20, 10-25, 10-30} for the time-by-regime effect (Figure 4B, black lines).
+Because of the large number of DE genes and selected SNPs, we expect some amount of overlap between the two by chance.
+To quantify this expected chance overlap, we performed a permutation test.
+For each permutation, the same number of SNPs as we observed to be significant at that significance threshold was picked at random from the full set of 1.76M SNPs.
+We then calculated the fraction of these random SNPs that overlapped with the DE genes.
+Performing 1000 permutations at each p-value threshold gave us empirical NULL distributions for the overlap (Figure 4B, boxplots).

 ## Epistatic selection signatures